 - Liz Fuller-Wright, Science Writer, Office of Communications

-Discover key tips for how to make the most of your three-minute presentation, including workshopping your visuals and crafting your "story in a sentence."
+Discover key tips for how to make the most of your three-minute presentation at Princeton Research Day, including workshopping your visuals and crafting your "story in a sentence."

 Visualizing Your Ideas

 - Gwen McNamara, Communications Specialist, Pace Center for Civic Engagement